michaelknyazev/michaelknyazev/README.md

 - 🇷🇺 I live in Moscow, Russia
 - 🤓 I'm a CTO / Architect in [Destra Legal](https://destralegal.ru)
 - 🧑🏻‍💻 I write code on Go and NodeJS.
-Mostly Backend, but sometimes Frontend (JS using React)
+Mostly Backend, but sometimes Frontend (when i'm asked to)
 - 🐶 I'm passionate about creating pet projects
 - 🧙🏻‍♂️ I'm developing IT skills in people
 - 👨‍👩‍👧‍👦 I'm married and have a wonderful son and adorable daughter